ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 title: Functions
 ---

-LIGO features functions are the basic building block of contracts.
+LIGO functions are the basic building block of contracts.
 For example, entrypoints are functions.

 ## Declaring Functions